 Sign up to get the latest News about Cloud Security.

-Whereas three years ago, there were still around 9,000 attacks per quarter on corporate infrastructure and servers in the German-speaking area, attacks increased year by year.
+Three years ago, there were around 9,000 attacks per quarter on corporate infrastructure and servers in the German-speaking area, however, attacks increased year by year.

 In the 1st quarter of 2019, there were already 11,177 DDoS attacks registered in Germany, Austria and Switzerland alone.
 But not only the number of attacks is on the upswing, the volume is also growing significantly.
 According to the Link11 DDoS Report Q1 2019, the largest DDoS attack in German-speaking countries reached a volume of 224 gigabits per second.
-With an increase of 70 percent compared to the same period last year, the average of the middle range of this quarter was already 3.8 Gbps.
-The Internet of Things is contributing significantly to the increased performance of attacks – a fact that takes cyber security to a new level once again.
+With an increase of 70 percent compared with the same period last year, the average of the middle range of this quarter was already 3.8 Gbps.
+The Internet of Things is contributing significantly to the increased performance of attacks – a fact that underscores the critical importance of cybersecurity once again.